 The second Activity (YII) aims to inspire Ph.D. students to compete for further transport research, to be stimulated to submit papers for WCTR conferences, and to enjoy benefits from society membership.
-Currently four grants are on offer:
+Currently five grants are on offer:

 Award of the grants is based on submission of technical proposals by applicants, which are independently reviewed by three members of the STC, who recommend the winners to the committee for approval.
 The winners receive advance payment of 30% of the grant and the remaining 70% is paid after acceptance of single authored papers by the winners, based on the grant proposal and presented in the WCTR conference during a Special Session organised by WCTRS.
 The same reviewers who accept the winning proposals review the papers of the grant holders.
 Excellent YII papers as recommended by the reviewers can be eligible for consideration of possible Journal publication and prizes following the rules applied by WCTRS for this.